Yanis Massolin

-Yanis Massolin (born 20 September 2002) is a French professional footballer who plays as a midfielder for Italian club Modena.
+Yanis Massolin (born 20 September 2002) is a French professional footballer who plays as a midfielder for club Cagliari, on loan from Inter Milan.

-Professional career
+Career

 Massolin is a youth product of the French clubs Moulins, Evian Thonon, and US Annemasse Gaillard, before finishing his youth training at the Swiss club Meyrin.
 On 10 July 2021, he joined Moulins Yzeure in the Championnat National 2 where he began his senior career.

 On 16 June 2022, he transferred to the Ligue 2 side Clermont.
 He made his professional debut with Clermont as a late substitute in a 3–1 loss to Brest on 23 October 2022.

 On 5 September 2023, Massolin joined Francs Borains in the Belgian second-tier Challenger Pro League.

-On 2 July 2025, Massolin moved to Modena in Italian Serie B on a three-year contract, with an option for two more years.
+On 2 July 2025, Massolin moved to Modena in Serie B on a three-year contract, with an option for two more years.
+On 2 February 2026, it was announced that Massolin signed a four-and-a-half-year contract with Serie A club Inter Milan.
+As part of the agreement, he was loaned back to Modena until the end of the season.

+On 31 August 2026, Massolin joined Serie A side Cagliari on a season-long loan.

 Personal life

-Massolin is the son of the former footballer Richard Massolin.
-Through his father, he is of Martiniquais,Malagasy and Spanish descent.
-He wears the number 97 as a nod to his Martiniquais roots, whose regional code is 972.
+Massolin is the son of the former footballer Richard Massolin, through whom he is of Martiniquais and Spanish descent.
+He is of Algerian descent though his mother.
+Massolin wore the number 97 at Clermont in 2022–23 as a nod to his Martiniquais roots, whose regional code is 972.